birdnet-team/birdnetR/README.md

-# BirdNET-R
+# birdnetR
 This is a wrapper for the `birdnet` Python package for automated bird sound ID available [here](https://github.com/birdnet-team/birdnet)

 ## Citation

-Feel free to use BirdNET-R for your acoustic analyses and research.
+Feel free to use birdnetR for your acoustic analyses and research.
 If you do, please cite as:

 ```bibtex
 @article{kahl2021birdnet,